runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 attribute with an operation symbol as argument to, say, link an associativity axiom with an operation.

-However, we can't tell what's the general structure of an attribute
+However, we can't tell what's the general structure of an attribute.

 Attribute syntax
 ----------------